 I finally made it to the Realm Makers Writers Conference in St. Louis.
 This is a conference for speculative writers of faith.
 I was able to take several amazing classes to enhance my writing and publishing knowledge and skill.
 Lisa Magnum from Shadow Mountain Publishing taught me “How to Write an Ending that Doesn’t Suck.”
 I took a Scrivener workshop with Amy Williams from Crosshair Press.
 And I learned about marketing with Janeen Ippolito from Uncommon Universes Press.

-I also pitched my next book, the Curse of the Sand-Shapers (the first book in a young adult fantasy fiction series), to some amazing editors and publishers.
+I also pitched my next book, the F’lorna of Rodesh (the first book of my Violet Moon Series), to some amazing editors and publishers.
 This conference blessed me greatly because the directors, faculty, volunteers and attendees were just so awesome.
 I was honored to meet a lot of extraordinary writers in my chosen fiction genre, including Kathy Tyers, Tosca Lee, Edie Melson, Morgan Busse, Steve Rzasa, Kerry Nietz and a ton more talented writers!

 The hotel and venue were excellent, and I very much enjoyed eating dinner and lunch with the faculty.
 The Realm Makers Awards Banquet with cosplay attire was the highlight of the week.
 I came as Daphne Blake, which fit into the speculative fiction genre nicely with an 80s flair!
 I loved how God’s imagination inspired this group of writers with individuality, creativity and faith!
 I had several people pray over me and encourage me, and I only hope that I could be a blessing too.